Yousef-Div123/Yousef-Div123/README.md

 # Hello!!
 My name is Yousef.
-I have tried alot programming fields but  I've settled in web devolopment.
+I have tried alot of programming fields but  I've settled in web devolopment.

 ## What I can do
 - Backend development using Django and python